Why "innovation" around houselessness fails so much

 We’ll struggle to use data to coordinate communities of care as long as we avoid the elephant in the room.

-Our modern system of care is built on a legacy of paternalism and disdain for poor people, Black people, and immigrants.
+Our modern system of care is built on a legacy of paternalism and disdain for poor people, Black people, immigrants, and other marginalized groups.